International Undergraduate Student Scholarship (Out-of-State Tuition Waiver)

-- In order to keep a scholarship, a student must meet both academic and service requirements:
+- In order to keep the scholarship, a student must meet all requirements.

-- Carry a full academic load of 12 hours each semester as an undergraduate or 9 hours /6 hours as a graduate student ( depending on the program/major)
+- Maintain a full academic load of 12 semester credit hours each semester as an undergraduate student.

-- Maintain a cumulative grade point average of 3.0
+- Maintain a cumulative grade point average (GPA) of 3.0

 - Obey immigration regulations, university policy, state and local laws

-- The International Dinner (late March or early April),
+- Annual International Dinner (late March or early April)

 - Mandatory participation each Fall and Spring in service activities with a total of 25 service hours per fall/spring semester.